KarrLab/bpforms/README.md

           /s1
           ]T
   ```
-* This concrete representation of modified biopolymers enables the BpForms software tools to calculate the chemical formulae, molecular weights, and charges of biopolymers, as well as to automatically protonate biopolymers for specific pHs.
+* This concrete representation of modified biopolymers enables the BpForms software tools to calculate the chemical formulae, molecular weights, and charges of biopolymers, as well as to automatically calculate the major protonation and tautomerization state of biopolymers at specific pHs.

 BpForms encompasses five tools: